 This is grilled ribeye heaven!
-Our rib eye recipe uses homemade steak seasoning made with dill and orange zest (my Montreal Seasoning copycat recipe).
+Our rib eye recipe uses homemade steak seasoning made with dill and orange zest.
 Plus, we’ll show you how to season steak perfectly, too.
-Make this recipe for your next grilling cook out!
+Make this recipe for your next grilling cookout!

 How to season steak

-Some steak aficionados say that a good quality steak doesn’t need any seasoning.
+Some aficionados say that a good quality beef doesn’t need any seasoning.
 To some degree, this may be true.
 However, at the bare minimum, adding salt is crucial.

 Not only does salt add flavor to beef, but it also acts like a sponge, bringing proteins from inside the meat up to the surface.
-Those proteins are what creates a wonderfully delicious crust (or sear) on grilled steak.
+Those proteins are what creates a wonderfully delicious crust (or sear).

 For an extra boost of flavor, make a steak rub using fresh herbs and spices.
-Just like salt, the rib eye steak rub will serve a dual purpose; as a seasoning and as a dry marinade.
+Just like salt, it serves a dual purpose; as a seasoning and as a dry marinade.

-My preference is my homemade Montreal Steak Seasoning.
+My preference is my homemade steak seasoning.
 The orange zest and dill mixed with onion, salt and pepper dance on your tongue.
 It’s a full flavor seasoning mix that compliments the beef.

 Plus, homemade seasoning has less salt than store bought steak seasoning.
-If you use the Montreal seasoning, you will use 2 teaspoons or less.
+If you make my Montreal seasoning recipe, you will only need 2 teaspoons (or less).

 After grilling, the meat is topped with a slice of homemade compound butter.
 This is all you need for the best steak you will ever eat!